GAannotations automates contextual data for Google Analytics annotations

 Join Transform 2021 for the most important themes in enterprise AI & Data.
 Learn more.

-Despite many pretenders to the Google Analytics throne, it continues to dominate web and marketing analytics for small and enterprise-grade businesses alike.
+Despite many pretenders to the Google Analytics throne, the service continues to dominate web and marketing analytics for small and enterprise-grade businesses alike.
 But popularity and omnipresence aside, there is always room for improvement.

 Over the years, many Google Analytics users have requested that Google produce an annotations API to enable web and marketing professionals to automate the process of adding contextual notes to Google Analytics, helping them figure out what events on a specific day spiked or decimated traffic.
 One of those users was Fernando Ideses, founder and CEO of a fledgling Israeli startup called GAannotations, which is emerging from stealth today with $1.2 million in funding to develop a tool he had wanted Google to offer natively.
 “After having no success with the requests, my team and I decided to take a stand,” Ideses said.